mattiamanzati/durable-workflows-with-effect-cluster/slides.md

 We can see that an activity is just a regular Effect, that requires in its env a WorkflowContext.

 Yield inside a workflow.
-Consider an AttemptFailedEvent that yields execution.
-Consider adding an Activity Heartbeat.
 -->